joshua-holmes/math-lang/README.md

 The language is separated into commands, operands, names, and numbers.

 ## Command
 A command performs a task and does not return anything as a result.
 This is similar to a statement in other languages.
-An example of a command would be `print`. `print 5` will print 5 to stdout.
-Another example of a command is `make`, which is used for assigning variables and takes in 2 arguments, a name (we'll get to those later) and a number. `make x 8` will store the number `8` in memory under the name `x`.
+An example of a command would be `print`. `print 5` will print `5` to stdout.* Another example of a command is `make`, which is used for assigning variables and takes in 2 arguments, a name (we'll get to those later) and a number. `make x 8` will store the number `8` in memory under the name `x`.
 Since `make` is also a command (one is commanding a value to be stored in memory), it does not return anything.

+* Currently, `print` can only print the first argument passed to it.

 Here are the available commands and their arguments:
 ```